openkruise/kruise/docs/tutorial/uniteddeployment.md

 ### Manage the subset type

-UnitedDeployment now supports two types of subset which are `StatefulSet` and `AdvancedStatefulSet`.
+UnitedDeployment now supports three types of subset which are `StatefulSet`、`AdvancedStatefulSet`、`CloneSet`.
 It is allowed to change subset type from one to another at runtime.
 Take the above UnitedDeployment as an example.

 Create a new UnitedDeployment with the same definition.